anikettrivedi/java-snippets/whiteboard/interview/java_03_java_jvm_02_class_loaders.md

 3 - Initialization

     1 - Original values get assigned to static variables.
-    2 - Static blocks gets executed from parent to chile (top to bottom).
+    2 - Static blocks gets executed from parent to child (top to bottom).
 ```

 #### What are different class loaders used by JVM?